 Want to get online when you’re out and about?
 Wi-Fi hotspots are just the ticket.
+Some charge a fee but many are free to use.
+Either way they can be pretty handy when you're on the move.

 They're areas with wireless broadband put in by providers, and allow you to use the internet in various public spaces.
 Places like cafes, pubs, and shopping centres in particular like to offer them, as internet access is something that tends to attract customers.